dbt-labs/snowflake_summit_formula1_workshop_draft/12-machine-learning-training-testing.md

 description: "Machine Learning: training and prediction"
 ---

 We’re ready to start training a model to predict the driver’s position.
-Now is a good time to pause and take a step back and say, usually in ML projects you’ll try multiple algorithms during development and use an evaluation method such as cross validation to determine which algorithm to use.
-You can definitely do this in your dbt project, but for the content of this lab we’ll have decided on using a logistic regression to predict position (we actually tried some other algorithms using cross validation outside of this lab such as k-nearest neighbors and a support vector classifier but that didn’t perform as well as the logistic regression and a decision tree that overfit).
+During the ML development phase you’ll try multiple algorithms and use an evaluation method such as cross validation to determine which algorithm to use.
+You can definitely use dbt if you want to save and reproduce dataframes from your ML development and model selection process, but for the content of this lab we’ll have skipped ahead decided on using a logistic regression to predict position (we actually tried some other algorithms using cross validation outside of this lab such as k-nearest neighbors and a support vector classifier but that didn’t perform as well as the logistic regression and a decision tree that overfit).
+By doing this we won't have to make code changes between development and deployment today.

 There are 3 areas to break down as we go since we are working at the intersection all within one model file:
 1. Machine Learning